 He had always liked the occult.
 Even if he believed that a lot of it was rubbish, it still felt good to have knowledge that most other people did not have.
 It made him feel special like he was elite and set apart from his fellow man.

 He had never been the most athletic or popular kid in school, but one day hiding in the library he had found a dusty old book with references to other dusty old books.
-It had peaked his interest, so he had found another one.
+It had piqued his interest, so he had found another one.
 Seeking out and reading these books had become his hobby.

 And from the Witches Bible, the Emerald Tablets, the Satanic Bible, the Wiccan Handbook, he had begun to piece his internal image together.